nuxt-community/legacy-modules/README.md

 - [vuetify](modules/vuetify)
 - [yandex-metrika](modules/yandex-metrika)

 ## Want to create your own module ?

-Just head to [Modules Guid](https://nuxtjs.org/guide/modules) or start your project with [Official Module template](https://github.com/nuxt-community/module-template).
+Just head to [Modules Guide](https://nuxtjs.org/guide/modules) or make your own module with [Module Template](https://github.com/nuxt-community/module-template) (And don't forgot to submit a PR in [awesome-nuxt](https://github.com/nuxt-community/awesome-nuxt) when published ;)).

 ## License